veikkonyfors/blog/_posts/2022-11-04-kotlin-constructors.md

 	class MotorBike constructor(val make: String, val model: String, val displacement:Int, var miles) { /*...*/ }

-One can leave the constructor keyword away, if there is no additional specifiers for it, i.e. it would simply be
+One can leave the constructor keyword away, if there is no additional specifiers for the class, i.e. it would simply be

 	class MotorBike (val make: String, val model: String, val displacement:Int, var miles:Int) { /*...*/ }